UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

                    Julia/1.9.3-linux-x86_64
                    Julia/1.10.4-linux-x86_64

-.. admonition:: Output at NSC as of Mar 2025
+    ??? note "Output at NSC as of Mar 2025"
-    :class: dropdown

         .. code-block:: console